(CNN)Traveling through Nigeria’s Port Harcourt International Airport any time soon? Sorry for your luck.

 “It’s hard to know where to begin when it comes to describing the airport’s strengths,” said Sleeping in Airports.

-“Perhaps, it’s the extreme efficiency experienced when moving from the airplane to the city centre?
-Or maybe it’s the luxurious layover indulgences, which include a fish spa, a sauna, a butterfly garden, showers and a koi pond?”
+“Perhaps, it’s the extreme efficiency experienced when moving from the airplane to the city center?
+Or maybe it’s the luxurious layover indulgences, which include a fish spa, a sauna, a butterfly garden, showers, and a koi pond?”

 The top 10 list was dominated by Asian airports, with Seoul, Tokyo, Taipei and Hong Kong rounding out the top five.

 4. Taoyuan International Airport (Taipei, Taiwan)